 - Latina/o literature and constructions of ethnicity and gender

 - Post–9/11 cultural and rhetorical productions

 - Race relations in the U.S.

-Carmen uses literature, history, sociology, political sciences, popular culture, and a little bit of luck to teach about issues of race and structural inequalities.
+Carmen uses literature, history, sociology, ethnic studies, popular culture, and a little bit of luck to teach about issues of race and structural inequalities.
 On a broad level, she teaches about the relationship between social markers and identities (such as gender, race, class, sexuality, etc.), privilege, power, and the resulting unequal distribution of resources.

 - Bloodsworth-Lugo, Mary K. and Carmen R. Lugo-Lugo.
-Under contract.
+2014.
 Projecting 9/11: Productions of Race, Gender, and Citizenship in Recent Hollywood Films.
-Lanham, MD: Rowman & Littlefield Publishers.
+Lanham: Rowman & Littlefield Publishers.

 - Bloodsworth-Lugo, Mary K. and Carmen R. Lugo-Lugo.
 2010.
 Containing (un)American Bodies: Race, Sexuality, and Post–11 September 2001 Constructions of Citizenship.
 Amsterdam: Rodopi Press.